mjfreelancing/AllOverIt/DocFx/docs/AllOverIt/Aspects/instantiating-interceptors.md

 ### Without dependency injection
-To decorate a service with a method interceptor called `GetSecretHandler`, the proxy is created like so:
+To decorate a service with a method-level interceptor called `GetSecretHandler`, the proxy is created like so:

 ```csharp
 var secretService = new SecretService();